-Please review the application and requirement information listed below before submitting your application.
+Thank you for your interest in UF Medical Physics!
+Please review the admissions overview, requirements, and application information listed below before submitting your application.

-We will accept applications for admission to the Fall 2021 semester (MS & PhD levels) from October 15 to December 15.
+We accept applications for admission to the Fall semester (MS & PhD levels) from October 15 to December 15 in the preceding year.

 Please note that we generally only admit new students in the fall semester.
 Spring and/or summer admission puts incoming students at a disadvantage due to our progressive curriculum.
 Students seeking an eligibility review for admission to our program during off-semesters should contact the program, and explicitly outline the request, as well as the reasoning for seeking an off-cycle admission.